 By entering the Interfusion Festival grounds you are agreeing to the below consent code of conduct.
 The Interfusion Consent Team and Security Members will be available to report any consent or boundary crossing situations and incidents of inappropriate behavior.
-Consent Team Members will be identified by red armbands and lanyards.
+Consent Team Members will be identified by lanyards.

 To report any incidents of inappropriate behavior online, use the Interfusion Incident Reporting Form.
 The festival consent team has the authority to take actions if the behavior of any individual or small group detracts from the safe, relaxed and comfortable atmosphere of the festival.